RX-M/web-public/bosh/bosh-adv.md

 Day two begins with a look at the Director architecture and API, including exploration of the Director database and its schema, as well as addons and addon configuration.
 The course concludes with a look at Cloud Provider Interfaces (CPI) and the steps involved in building custom CPIs, followed by a stemcell deep dive and a look at creating custom stemcells.

-Each module is followed by a hands on lab, giving attendees practical experience with the tools and concepts discussed in class.
-Upon completion, attendees should have an in-depth, advanced understanding of BOSH and operation in a wide range of production setting.
+Each module is followed by a hands-on lab, giving attendees practical experience with the tools and concepts discussed in class.
+Upon completion, attendees should have an in-depth, advanced understanding of BOSH and operation in a wide range of production settings.

 This is an instructor-led training (ILT) class and is available for onsite and online delivery.